Affiliated Study Abroad Program

-The student is responsible for the costs of airfare, passport and student visa fee and costs incurred obtaining the document, snacks, books, medical and travel insurance, and personal expenses.
+The student is responsible for the costs of airfare, passport and student visa fee and costs incurred obtaining these documents, snacks, books, medical and travel insurance, and personal expenses.
 (Please note that for SIT programs, travel insurance is covered in the tuition costs.)

 Are there scholarships?

-Living Routes and SIT offer limited scholarships for qualified individuals.
+SIT offers limited scholarships for qualified individuals.
 In addition to the affiliated program scholarships, there are also a number of organizations that award scholarships to qualified students for study abroad.
 Learn about Study Abroad scholarships here.

-When are study abroad applications due for a SIT or Living Routes program?
+When are study abroad applications due for an SIT program?

 Students should apply for study abroad the semester prior to their intended departure.
-Deadlines for SIT or Living Routes programs vary, so check with the program pages to see when their deadlines are.
+Deadlines for SIT programs vary, so check with the program pages to see when their deadlines are.
 Apply here for SIT.
-Apply here for Living Routes.

 How long can a student study abroad on an Affiliated Program?

-Most students will study for one semester, although Living Routes and SIT offer short-term programs (January and summer terms.)
-In special circumstances and with prior academic approval from the student's advisor and the Dean of Undergraduate, it is possible to study for a year if it fits with the student's overall academic plan.
+Most students will study for one semester, although SIT offers short-term programs (January and summer terms.)
+In special circumstances and with prior academic approval from the student's advisor and the Undergraduate Dean, it is possible to study for a year if it fits with the student's overall academic plan.
 Additionally it depends on how many transfer credits a student has already transferred in.

 How does a student pay the bill?

-You pay the bill at your host school (i.e. the school that is sponsoring the study abroad program).
+You pay the bill at SIT.
 You will not be billed by Naropa for your courses taken at the host school, even though are registered for these as "ISO."
 Naropa will charge you a $25/credit fee to support the consortium agreement (i.e. transfer of financial aid, keeping you enrolled as a Naropa student).

 If you are taking a full time course load abroad (12 credits for undergrads and 9 for grads) it is your responsibility to meet with Student Affairs for a bus pass and/or health insurance waiver.
 If you do not do this you will be charged for a bus pass and student health insurance.
 The waiver is ONLY applicable if you will not be taking classes at Naropa the entire semester.